- This event has passed.

 Hosted by the Congressional Medal of Honor Foundation

 Sponsored by the Congressional Medal of Honor Foundation

 This edWebinar, presented by the Congressional Medal of Honor Foundation, is an inspiring learning opportunity for middle and high school students to connect directly with an American hero.
 Interviews with Medal of Honor Recipients are part of the Medal of Honor Character Development Program, a free program that helps students build character and promotes responsible citizenship through a deeper understanding of stories of courage and sacrifice.
-Before the edWebinar, we encourage teachers to review Roberts’ story with their class.
+Before watching the recorded edWebinar, we encourage teachers to review Roberts’ story with their class.

 Medal of Honor Recipient Gordon R. Roberts Citation

 For conspicuous gallantry and intrepidity in action at the risk of his life above and beyond the call of duty.
 Sgt.
 Roberts distinguished himself while serving as a rifleman in Company B, during combat operations.
 Sgt.
 Roberts’ platoon was maneuvering along a ridge to attack heavily fortified enemy bunker positions which had pinned down an adjoining friendly company.
 As the platoon approached the enemy positions, it was suddenly pinned down by heavy automatic weapons and grenade fire from camouflaged enemy fortifications atop the overlooking hill.
 Seeing his platoon immobilized and in danger of failing in its mission, Sgt.
 Roberts crawled rapidly toward the closest enemy bunker.